ocean-tracking-network/node-manager-training/_episodes/06_tag_metadata.md

 In general, most commonly formatting errors occur in the information about the `tag` section.
 Pay close attention here.

 The metadata template [available here](https://members.oceantrack.org/data/data-collection) has a `Sample Data Row` as an example of properly-formatted metadata, along with the `Data Dictionary` sheet which contains detailed expectations for each column.
 Refer back to these often.
+We have also included some reccommendations on our [FAQ page](https://members.oceantrack.org/faq).
+Here are some guidelines:

+- Animals with >1 associated tag (sensors, or double-tagging): add one line PER `TRANSMITTER ID` into the Tag Metadata form.
+The `ANIMAL_ID` column, or the `TAG_SERIAL_NUMBER` column **must** be the same between the rows in order to link those two (or more) records together.
+- Animals with ONLY a floy tag: ensure the `TAG_TYPE` column = `FLOY`.
+You may leave the following columns empty - `tag_manufacturer`, `tag_model`, `tag_id_code`, `tag_code_space` and `est_tag_life`.
+- Animals with satellite tags: ensure the `TAG_TYPE` column = `SATELLITE`.
+You may leave the following columns empty - `tag_id_code` and `tag_code_space`.

 # Quality Control - Tag-1 Notebook

-Each step in the Issue template will be discussed here, along with other important notes required to use the Nodebook.
+Each step in the Issue checklist will be discussed here, along with other important notes required to use the Nodebook.

 ### Imports cell